theNewDynamic/thenewdynamic.org/content/link/jekyll-article-sell-by-dates.md

 ---
-title: "Jekyll article sell-by dates"
+title: Jekyll article sell-by dates
 source: Kevin Hougasian
 date: 2016-08-03 10:27:00 +0000
 link: http://rimdev.io/jekyll-article-sell-by-dates/
 content_type: Tutorial
 tool:
 - tool/jekyll.md

 ---
 So much work has gone into rimdev.io, and we like to keep content fresh, or at least let you know you may be reading an old or outdated article.
 Enter the freshness scale.